 Time flew by as we surveyed the ambience of a time long gone.
 We headed back out to the shore front and about 100m along to the pier called Krka, boarding the wooden boat to transport us to St. Nicholas Fortress.
 We sailed along the St. Anthony’s Channel, fringed by green vegetation through which on the port side, a 4,5 km promenade was built to blend into its natural surrounding.
 It meanders all along the seashore to the islet of Školjić and is a favourite for walks, sightseeing, jogging and cycling.

-Along the way through tour guides and multi-media we learnt about Šibenik and its surrounds and of interesting nooks and crannies the promenade offers: St. Anthony’s cave where hermits used to reside with a little chapel its heart, an undersea tunnel dug by the Italian army and two entrances which were used for military and torpedo boats; an elevated lookout along the promenade with panoramic telescopes; pier; rest area; outdoor urban gym and kids playground area; swimming coves such as Minerska where there were secret military barracks and facilities built by the former Yugoslav People’s Army.
+Along the way through tour guides and multi-media we learnt about Šibenik and its surrounds and of interesting nooks and crannies the promenade offers: St. Anthony’s cave where hermits used to reside with a little chapel its heart, an undersea tunnel called "Hitler's Eye" dug by the German army during the 2nd World War and two entrances which were used for military and torpedo boats; an elevated lookout along the promenade with panoramic telescopes; pier; rest area; outdoor urban gym and kids playground area; swimming coves such as Minerska where there were secret military barracks and facilities built by the former Yugoslav People’s Army.

 One can walk along the promenade and over a wooden bridge specially built to allow the sea to flow under it, to the island of Školjić.
 There is no access to the fort unless you join the excursion as we had done and boats are not permitted.

-St. Nicholas fort was designed and built by Giangirolamo Sanmicheli between 1540 and 1547 on the isle of Ljuljevac - the site previously of a St. Benedictine monastery of the same name.
+St. Nicholas fort was designed and built by Giangirolamo Sanmicheli from 1540 to 1547, but not quite completed, on the isle of Ljuljevac - the site previously of a St. Benedictine monastery of the same name.
 It is one of six Venetian fortresses that were built in a 1000 km line stretching from Lombardy to Montenegro.

 Built in a triangular shape with buttresses on the three corners, the northern buttress defending the mouth of the channel being of a rounded semi-circular shape, the fort was completely surrounded by sea until a pebble path was built joining it to Školjić.
 The foundations were constructed in stone and the upper level of brick as that was judged to be stronger and a more stalwart defence against cannons.
 Although built as a lookout to monitor the sea routes and an important stronghold to protect Šibenik against the Turks, it never had to test its worth as was never attacked from the sea.
 The locals like to think that its appearance, as beautifully impressive as intimidating, was a bigger threat than the 32 cannons it housed, and deterred their enemies from attacking.